 - Legal teams ranging from 1-5 lawyers up to 250+ lawyers:

 How companies manage their legal departments

-How the work is divided between in-house and external counsel
+How the work is divide between in-house and external counsel

 Who makes the decisions and how often do they decide to engage a law firm?

 NEW for 2011 Top performing law firmsby area of law, business sector and jurisdiction as Chosen by in-House Counsel

 Brand No Width 0 Height 0 Depth 0